a11yproject/a11yproject.com/src/posts/2016-01-07-placeholder-input-elements.md

     url: https://developer.paciellogroup.com/blog/2011/02/html5-accessibility-chops-the-placeholder-attribute/
     source: The Paciello Group
     year: 2011
-  - title: "Using @placeholder on Input"
+  - title: Using @placeholder on Input
     url: https://www.w3.org/WAI/GL/wiki/Using_@placeholder_on_input
     source: W3C
     year: 2012
+eleventyNavigation:
+  key: {{ category }}
+  title: {{ title }}
+tags:
+  - howto
 ---

-**Short answer:** Don't replace a `label` with a `placeholder` attribute.
+Don't replace a `label` with a `placeholder` attribute.
 If labels are visually hidden, confirm that placeholders have sufficient contrast.

----

 Form input `placeholder` attributes are helpful for providing hints to (sighted) users in forms.
 Often times, due to design decisions, a `placeholder` is used to replace a more semantic `label` element.
 Unfortunately, accessible `placeholder` browser support isn't complete and placeholders often lack sufficient color contrast by default.